IsaacShelton/c-to-bf-compiler/docs/types.md

 ```

 ### Structs
 Struct types can be declared using C-like syntax.
-Unlike in C, typedef is required.
+Unlike in C, typedef is required and `struct StructName` syntax is not supported.
 Examples:

 ```
 typedef struct {